 Sample Publications (More in MY WORK):

-Spatial Senses: Philosophy of Perception in an Age of Science (first editor, with O. Deroy and C. Spence, in press), New York: Routledge
+Spatial Senses: Philosophy of Perception in an Age of Science (first editor, with O. Deroy and C. Spence, forthcoming), New York: Routledge

-"Post-Perceptual Confidence and Supervaluative Matching Profile" (in press), Inquiry
+"Post-Perceptual Confidence and Supervaluative Matching Profile" (2019), Inquiry

 "Quine’s Naturalism and Behaviorisms" (2018), Metaphilosophy 49(4)